rgallego87/karmapad-frontend/README.md

   **Edit text** As a user I want to edit my own text and reanalize again.

+  **Chat with analyze** As a user I want to view how are all the messages on a chat

   **Text suggestions** As a user I want to recieve word suggestions to improve my texts on the way to make more positive.

   **Voice to text** As a user I want to write text without hands, only with my voice.

+# External APIs

+ - Microsoft Azure

 # Client